 But we are still not all the way there!

-Incontestably nearly all of the quality of life improvements each successive generation has achieved and enjoyed so far (medical, educational, cultural) were made possible through economic growth and increased rather than stable rates of resource extraction – very many of which are not renewable, and the result has clearly been environmental degradation.
+Incontestably nearly all of the quality of life improvements each successive generation has achieved and enjoyed so far (medical, educational, cultural) were made possible through economic growth and increased rather than stable rates of resource extraction – very many of which resources are not renewable … and the result has clearly been environmental degradation in many cases.

 So far, rather than negatively affecting their descendants, use of non-renewable resources and environmental degradation by our ancestors has accompanied longer, healthier, less arduous and more stimulating lives.
 This holds true for more people today than ever before – even in developing countries!
 And there is every reason to assume that such advances will continue and become more widespread – as long as there are unused resources available to fuel their development.

 Or put another way, at least as things stand, reducing human resource use will entail shorter, less healthy, more arduous and less stimulating lives for our descendants.
 If we do take the well-being of our descendants into account, we may find that nothing is made truly “sustainable” in the long term simply by minimizing our environmental impact in the short term.
 After all, people who’s aspirations are curtailed have a fairly consistent history of not sustaining the political and social systems that thwart them.

 “Sustainability”=environment will support human life AND human aspirations indefinitely if an activity occurs?

 However, even a definition along these lines may not suffice. because even if our descendants did settle for something like the restricted “simple” lives our ancestors once lived, as a model for sustainability, we still hit a rather large snag – population growth.